pushkar100/Machine-Learning-Notes/inferential-statistics(prerequisite2).md

 Whenever we conduct a statistical study, we must list the results section as follows:

 - Descriptive Statistics:
 	- We have to mandatorily mention the mean and standard deviation
 	- We can do this either by text,
 	- or graphs (A histogram, for example),
 	- or tables

 - Inferential Statistics: Hypothesis testing (with alpha level mentioned)
 	- What kind of test?
 Ex: One sampled t-test
-		-  t statistic
+	-  	statistic
 	- df or degrees of freedom
 	- p-value
 	- direction of test (one tailed or two tailed?)

 **OR:**

 - Inferential Statistics: APA (American Psychological Association) Style
 	- `t(df) = x.xx, p = .xx, direction`
 	- Example: `t(24) = -2.50, p < .05, one-tailed`

 **AND Other things:**